CADViewer/cadviewer-script-library/README.md

 # cadviewer-script-library

-Use this version with global DOM scope with back-end conversion scripts and CAD converters for PHP, .NET, .NET Core, Servlets, Laravel and NodeJS.
+Use this version with global DOM scope with back-end conversion scripts and CAD converters for PHP, .NET, .NET Core, Servlets and Laravel.
+For NodeJS back-end clone:  https://github.com/CADViewer/cadviewer-conversion-server.

 Install the content of this repository under /cadviewer/.
 So for example, if on xampp, then /xampp/htdocs/cadviewer/, if on apache Linux then /var/www/html/cadviewer/.